Tiny Eggs? Understanding the Early Laying Phase of a Pullet

 Dead, missing, and terrified chickens.
 A scenario more disturbing than any horror flick could ever portray.
 Some of my birds were just killed, others eaten with nothing left of their existence but a pile of feathers.
 Coyotes, no doubt.
 They don’t just take what they need to satisfy hunger, they kill just to kill, and often in large numbers.

 So how did this happen?
-I’ve written time and time again how to protect a flock from predators.
+I’ve written time and time again about how to protect a flock from predators.
 Unfortunately, I failed the simplest and most important step of all… to close the coop door at night.
 I was tired, fell asleep and just plain forgot.
 My fault, and I’m fessing up because I want everybody to remember that it only takes one time of neglect for something like this to happen.

 All my young Silkie pullets, one hen, and Wilson, my rooster are gone.
 So sad, this will never, never, never happen again.